What to ask when interviewing an IT support company

 1. Can you provide references?

-This is the most important question to ask.
-When you eventually select an IT support provider you’re handing them the keys to all your systems and data – you need to be able to trust them.
-It’s fair to request around 5 references.
+This is by far the most important question you should be asking potential IT partners.
+When you eventually choose an IT support provider, you’re essentially handing them the keys to all your systems and data.
+Therefore, it would be an understatement to say that you need to be able to trust them.
+To ensure legitimacy and reliability, it’s fair to request around 5 references.

 2. How big is your company?

-One to avoid is one-man bands.
-Regardless of the size of your business, imagine a worst-case scenario of your systems going down and your IT man is on holiday or sick – not good!
+You’ll also want to avoid one-man bands.
+Regardless of the size of your business, imagine the worst-case scenario where you’re experiencing severe downtime.
+If your IT man is on holiday or sick, there’s no one else available to pick up the pieces.

-totality services is on the smaller end of the scale, we have 9 permanent members of staff who help over 50 London businesses, whose head count range between 2 – 80 members of staff.
+totality services is on the smaller end of the scale, as we have 9 permanent members of staff who help just over 50 London businesses.
+These clients range between 2 – 80 staff members.

 3. Are you London based?

-If your business is based in London, make sure you use a provider that’s based in London!
+So, if your business is based in London, ensure you choose the right IT provider that’s based in London!
 It’s common sense, but you’d be surprised how many of our clients have used providers outside the M25 in the past.

 4. Do you offer proactive maintenance services?

-With totality services, proactive maintenance is included as standard on all contracts.
-Every month we patch our clients hardware and we advise them what work was executed.
+With totality services IT support, proactive maintenance is included as a standard on all contracts.
+Every month we patch our clients’ hardware, and we inform them of what work was executed.

-5. Do you have guaranteed response times for issues?
+5. Do you have average response times for issues?

-You should expect your support company to offer a guaranteed response time for any IT issue.
+You should expect your support company to offer an average response time for any IT issue.
 This may vary depending on what level of support you’re willing to pay for.
+But overall, their average response time will tell you all you need to know about customer service.

-Be wary of companies guaranteeing to resolve problems within a certain timeframe, sometimes it can take a lot longer than expected to get to the root of problems.
+Be wary of companies guaranteeing to resolve problems within a certain timeframe.
+This can be an unreliable source of intel as sometimes it takes much longer than expected to get to the root of problems.

 6. Will we get a dedicated account manager?